IMF and Moody's censure UK policy, Bank of England says will act big | Business

 - United Kingdom

-The International Monetary Fund (IMF) and ratings agency Moody's criticised Britain's new economic strategy, as investors braced for more havoc in bond markets that has already forced the Bank of England to promise "significant" action.

-The statements overnight from the IMF and Moody's piled more pressure on new finance minister Kwasi Kwarteng to reassess his policy, which sparked a collapse in the value of British assets in recent days.
-New British Prime Minister Liz Truss of the Conservative Party came into office on Sept.
-6 saying she wanted to snap the economy out of years of stagnant growth with deep tax cuts and deregulation.
+The International Monetary Fund (IMF) and ratings agency Moody's criticised Britain's new economic strategy, as investors braced for more havoc in markets that has already forced the Bank of England to promise "significant" action.
+The rare intervention from the global lender of last resort piled more pressure on new finance minister Kwasi Kwarteng to reassess a policy that has sparked a collapse in the value of British assets and dragged UK and European borrowing costs higher.

+It has also sowed turmoil in the mortgage market, leading to warnings of a sharp drop in house prices.
+In early London trading on Wednesday, the pound was down 0.5% at $1.067 and yields on 20- and 30-year British government bonds pushed above 5% to hit multi-year highs, as a sell-off of the country's debt extended into a fourth day of trading.

-Kwarteng set out a plan on Friday to cut taxes through huge increases in borrowing that he believes will be paid back by doubling Britain's rate of economic growth.
-At the same time, the government is subsidising energy bills for households and businesses at a cost of 60 billion pounds ($64 billion) in the next six months alone.
-The IMF said the proposals, which sent the pound to an all-time low of $1.0327 on Monday, would likely increase inequality and it questioned their wisdom.
+The latest crisis to hit the British state was triggered on Friday, when Kwarteng and Prime Minister Liz Truss set out their vision of a return to the Thatcherite and Reaganomics doctrines with deep tax cuts and deregulation to snap the economy out of years of stagnant growth.
+The IMF said the proposals, which sent the pound to an all-time low of $1.0327 on Monday, would likely increase inequality.

 "Given elevated inflation pressures in many countries, including the UK, we do not recommend large and untargeted fiscal packages at this juncture, as it is important that fiscal policy does not work at cross purposes to monetary policy," an IMF spokesperson said.
 Jim Reid, research strategist at Deutsche Bank, described the "rebuke" as "quite scathing".

+The IMF holds symbolic importance in British politics: its bailout of Britain in 1976 following a balance-of-payments crisis forced huge spending cuts and has long been regarded as a humiliating low point in the country's modern economic history.
+BUDGET

 The IMF said a budget due from Kwarteng on Nov.
 23 would provide an "early opportunity for the UK government to consider ways to provide support that is more targeted and reevaluate the tax measures, especially those that benefit high-income earners."
-Kwarteng has said the government is committed to fiscal responsibility in the medium term and that his full budget in November will set out debt-cutting plans.
+Britain's Treasury department said the November announcement would detail government plans to cut debt in the medium term.

+With markets in turmoil and lawmakers in the governing Conservative Party growing more anxious, Kwarteng has spent recent days talking to bosses in the banking, insurance and financial sectors and will do so again on Wednesday.
+"We are focused on growing the economy to raise living standards for everyone," a spokesperson said.

 On Tuesday, Bank of England Chief Economist Huw Pill said the central bank was likely to deliver a "significant" rate increase when it meets next in November, adding financial market upheaval would have a big impact on the economy and would be factored into its next forecasts.
 British government bonds have sold off at a ferocious pace in the last few days, with 10-year borrowing costs on track for their biggest calendar month rise since at least 1957, according to a Reuters calculation.